sevyharris/MonteCoffee/README.md

 [M. Jørgensen and H. Grönbeck, *J. Am.
 Chem.
 Soc.* **(2019)**](https://doi.org/10.1021/jacs.9b02132)

 # Running a MonteCoffee simulation
-The examples in *documentation.pdf* describe how to run a simulation.
+The *quick_example.py* in the documentation describes a minimal working example on how to run a simulation.

 for a quick-start example of CO oxidation over a nanoparticle, you can run *python test.py*

-# Documentation
+## Documentation
 Is hosted on [montecoffee.readthedocs.io](https://montecoffee.readthedocs.io/) and is built automatically after each push.

-To generate documentation manually, you can look in documentation/HOWTO_BUILD_DOCUMENTATION.txt
+To build documentation manually, see *documentation/HOWTO_BUILD_DOCUMENTATION.txt*